arnold-c/PhD-Dissertation/chapter_2/d4a_manuscript.typ

 To assist with recruitment into studies under the Data4Action (D4A) Centre County COVID Cohort Study umbrella, a REDCap survey was distributed to residents of Centre County where respondents could indicate interest in future study participation and provide demographic data.
 Returning students received a similar survey and were also recruited through cold-emails and word-of-mouth.

-Individuals were eligible for participation in the community resident cohort if they were: ≥18 years old, residing in Centre County at the time of recruitment (June through September 2020); expecting to reside in Centre County until June 2021; fluent in English; and capable of providing their own consent.
+Individuals were eligible for participation in the community resident cohort if they were: $gt.eq$ 18 years old, residing in Centre County at the time of recruitment (June through September 2020); expecting to reside in Centre County until June 2021; fluent in English; and capable of providing their own consent.
 PSU students who remained in Centre County through spring and summer university closure were eligible for inclusion in the community resident cohort as they experienced similar geographic COVID-19 risks as community residents.
-Participants were eligible for inclusion in the returning student cohort if they were: ≥18 years old; fluent in English; capable of providing their own consent; residing in Centre County at the time of recruitment (October 2020); officially enrolled as PSU UP students for the Fall 2020 term; and intended to be living in Centre County through April 2021.
+Participants were eligible for inclusion in the returning student cohort if they were: $gt.eq$ 18 years old; fluent in English; capable of providing their own consent; residing in Centre County at the time of recruitment (October 2020); officially enrolled as PSU UP students for the Fall 2020 term; and intended to be living in Centre County through April 2021.
 In both cohorts, individuals were invited to participate in the survey-only portion of the study if they were: lactating, pregnant, or intended to become pregnant in the next 12 months; unable to wear a mask for the clinic visit; demonstrated acute COVID-19 symptoms within the previous 14 days; or reported a health condition that made them uncomfortable with participating in the clinic visit.
 Informed consent was obtained for all participants.